XpiritBV/ContainerWorkshop-Docs/Lab5-Environments.md

 You could use this composition in your build pipeline to perform the build and publishing of the binaries required to create the container images of the solution.

 There is also a new way to accomplish the same thing.
 This way is by using multi-stage builds in the Dockerfile.
 Instead of running a new composition that spins up a container to build a container, you can create a Dockerfile that uses stages to build your application.
-As an example look at the following file
+As an example look at the following file:

 ```docker
 FROM mcr.microsoft.com/dotnet/aspnet:5.0-buster-slim AS base